Skip to main content

 Every three weeks, the unassuming house mouse can give birth to up to 12 pups.
 Doing the math can make your head spin.
 Rodents are associated with a variety of health risks, including droppings that can cause allergic reactions.
 In addition to contaminating food, rodents can transmit pathogens such as Salmonella and E. coli.
 The constant gnawing of rats on electrical and computer wiring raises the risk of an accidental fire.

-Eight Signs of Rodents in your House
+Eight Signs of Rodents in Your House

 Even though rodents prefer to stay hidden, they can leave signs of their presence in your home or apartment.